What You Need To Know About Fresh Pressed Olive Oil

 A Conversation with “The Olive Oil Hunter,” T. J. Robinson

-Let me start out by saying this is a long interview but if you are into food, especially olive oil, you are going to want to read every word.
+Let me start out by saying this is a long interview but if you are into gourmet products, especially olive oil, you’re going to want to read every word.

 Who is The Olive Oil Hunter?

 T. J. Robinson is one of the world’s most respected authorities on olive oil.
 He travels around the world tasting and looking for the finest selections of olive oils available on the planet.

 As one of the few Americans asked to serve as a judge in prestigious Italian olive oil tasting competitions, he has been described as having a “platinum palate.”

 His specialty is knowing which specific olive varieties, growing regions, and little know estates and family-owned groves scattered throughout the Mediterranean and elsewhere produce the most heavenly, flavorful, and healthy olive oils.

 It is my pleasure to introduce you to T. J. Robinson, aka “The Olive Oil Hunter”.

 RG: Thank you, T. J., for giving me the opportunity to share your vast knowledge of olive oil with my readers.

 TJ: As I tell all my foodie friends, olive oil, unlike wine, does not improve with time.
 Just the opposite.
 Olives, after all, are a fruit.
 And just as with fruit juice, olive oil is at its zenith of flavor and nutritional goodness immediately after it’s pressed.
 This is why the locals in the olive-growing regions of Italy, Spain, Greece, and other Mediterranean countries go wild—as do I—for fresh-pressed oil.

 In many of these regions, the growers throw big parties at harvest time to celebrate the pressing of their new oil.
 The locals adore its vibrant, youthful bloom of green, fresh flavor and abundant health benefits.